ucsbjonas/typst/cs292g/lec1.typ

 The standard discrete gaussian is when $s = 1$

-The continuous gaussian is derived by integrading $rho_s$ and is defined by
+The continuous gaussian is derived by integrating $rho_s$ and is defined by

 $ (rho_s (x))/s^n $